Ser humano!!: Reception

 The album is considered as an influential album, specially to the Chilean hip-hop scene, being one of the first releases to achieve mainstream appeal and commercial success, gaining recognition outside of the underground scene, the project also marks the beginning of the career of the group as one of the main precursors of hip-hop in the country.
-The album was included in the list of 50 Best Chilean Albums at number 6, released by the Chilean edition of the American magazine Rolling Stone on 2008, the list was voted by several Chilean musicians and music critics.
+The album was included in the list of 50 Best Chilean Albums at number 6, released by the Chilean edition of the American magazine Rolling Stone in 2008, the list was voted by several Chilean musicians and music critics.